omniverseusd/omniverseusd.github.io/content/chapter1/what-is-usd/_index.md

 ```

 you will be able to execute this python USD code and get a USD output file with a stage with a cube on it, but you will not have any way to visually inspect and render that cube.
 USD defines another rather complex specification for a rendering architecture called Hydra that renderer programmers can abide by to have their own renderer integrate with USD scenes.
 There is however a small tool called [usdView](https://docs.omniverse.nvidia.com/usdview/latest/overview.html) in the same official USD repo based on PyQt that allows you to quickly render USD stages (mostly for debugging purposes and to understand how USD works).

+## Performance considerations

+Even though USD was originally created by Pixar for its own filmmaking needs, USD is a great choice even for more complex realtime applications (in fact it is also used in Omniverse physical large-scale simulations).

+Advanced and performance-intensive graphical applications in Omniverse would use something called [USDRT and its underlying library Fabric](https://docs.omniverse.nvidia.com/kit/docs/usdrt/latest/docs/usd_fabric_usdrt.html).
+The goal of Fabric is to act as a fast runtime cache for USD data and it enables massive performance gains by still leveraging all the capabilities of the USD format.
+USDRT can be thought as a wrapper on top of Fabric with an API that mimicks USD's one (so that you can just plug in Fabric under the hood without changing your USD code).

+So bottom line is: USD is still a great choice for any performance intensive application even though it was originally conceived as an offline scene composing format.

 In the next pages we will introduce a powerful tool that we'll be using to render the contents of USD files and to execute USD python commands dynamically on a stage.